hammingweight/fim_sidecar/README.md

 parse the pod's annotations and add an appropriate FIM container specification to the pod manifest.

-## Looking at the Code in more depth
+## Looking at the code in more depth
 This is not production-grade code but, if you're bored, there are more implementation details in the README files in the [containers](./containers) and
 [k8s_manifests](./k8s_manifests) directories.